Atomic69420/Atomic-AntiCheat/README.md

 - Bad Skin [T1] (Kicks players who try to join with a invisible skin equipped.)
 - Bad Skin [T2] (Kicks players who try to change to a invisible skin while ingame.)
 ### NoFall Detections
-- NoFall [T1] (Kicks players who respawn when they are not dead which is the method used in NoFall for horion.)
+- NoFall [T1] (Kicks players who respawn when they are not dead which is the method used in various nofall modules.)
+- NoFall [T2] (Kicks players who send a invalid respawn packet which is used in horions vanilla nofall module.)
 ### VPN/Proxy Detections
 - Anti VPN [T1] (Kicks players who are using a proxy or VPN.)
 ### Device ID Spoof Detections